 The experience gained through building, fine-tuning and operating the GTC is of huge value for the design of future telescopes, in particular the European Extremely Large Telescope (E-ELT) with a planned aperture of 39.3m.
 The E-ELT will be located in Cerro Armazones aty 3060m above sea level in the central part of Chile’s Atacama Desert.
 It is now already under construction and scheduled to see first light in 2024.
 The E-ELT will search for extrasolar planets — planets orbiting other stars.
 This will include not only the discovery of planets down to Earth-like masses through indirect measurements of the wobbling motion of stars perturbed by the planets that orbit them, but also the direct imaging of larger planets and possibly even the characterisation of their atmospheres.
 The telescope will attempt to image Earthlike exoplanets, which may be possible.

-At yovisto, you may be interested in a Gresham College Lecture on “Large Telescopes and why we need them” by Prof. Caroline Crawford.
+At yovisto academic video search, you may be interested in a Gresham College Lecture on “Large Telescopes and why we need them” by Prof. Caroline Crawford.